AlbertoBarbado/sarek-desktop/README.md

 And then, after some time, a pop up window will appear where you can interact with the system.
 Sometimes it takes a while to retrieve the sonnets (the code could be further optimized), so be patient.

+## 3. Additional considerations
+* The machine used to run the program shoudl have at least 4 gb of RAM and 2 cores
+* As it's said, it takes a while for the program to start (around 2-5 min)
+* When the sonnets are loaded in the screen you can scroll down in anyone of them if the mouse is over the text of that specific sonnet.
+There may be some minor bugs that include not deleting the old contents from the previous query results after that retrievals; for that cases simply scroll to the top sonnet available and that'd be the result of the last query.

 Enjoy!